 Toponymy

 Eritrea, the Latin "Red Sea," Mare Erythraeum.
-This name captures the nation's Red Sea coast proximity.
+This name captures the nation's proximity to the Red Sea coast.
 With time, the term has come to represent the nation, its people, and their common past.

 Prehistory